knative/docs/docs/eventing/features/authorization.md

 ### Specify for who the `EventPolicy` applies

 The `.spec.to` section specifies **where** the events are allowed to be sent.
 This field is optional; if left empty, the policy applies to all resources within the namespace.
+By specifying multiple targets in `.spec.to`, the `EventPolicies` scope gets widened by applying the same rules to multiple targets.

 There are two ways to define these targets: